Tue February 19, 2013

 HEADLEE: Let's take another call here, Anthony in Lexington, Kentucky, and you were fired from your work.
 Can you tell us that story, Anthony?

 ANTHONY: Yeah.
 Hi.
 I was working for a Catholic church in Lexington, Kentucky, and posted on Facebook that I was in a relationship with another man.
-I had my Facebook profile locked down who had only about 40 viewers, and they cited Facebook and said that I wasn't in good standing with the church and told me that I could either resign or be fired.
+I had my Facebook profile locked down to only about 40 viewers, and they cited Facebook and said that I wasn't in good standing with the church and told me that I could either resign or be fired.

 HEADLEE: Oh, I'm very sorry that happened to you.
 But let me take this to Steven Greenhouse.
 Thank you very much for that phone call.
 That's Anthony in Lexington, Kentucky.
 Steven, protected, not protected?
 That's a rough one.

 But you know, government agencies, as you know, are very, very reluctant to interfere in the internal workings of religious organizations.
-So even though, Anthony, it might be considered, you know, cooperative concerted activity to help each other, I think the labor board is not going to really want to get involved and telling the Catholic Church what to do.
+So even though, Anthony, it might be considered, you know, cooperative concerted activity to help each other, I think the labor board is not going to really want to get involved in telling the Catholic Church what to do.

 HEADLEE: David was the...